YuanGenghis/CS543_MP/MP2/corners/corner_solution_template.md

 **NOTE:** All values and figures in this template are examples that you will need to replace with your own results

-1. **Method Description.** *TODO*: Describe the different methods and their key implementation details.
+1. **Method Description.** *TODO*: In Harris detection, response can be calculated by the foluma, we just need signal.convolve2d for dx and dy, and gaussian_filter for Ixx and Iyy

 2. **Precision Recall Plot.** *TODO*: Use [corner_plot.py](corner_plot.py) to add curves for the different methods that you implemented into a single plot.